+Sonoran style spicy potato salad tossed with a chili-lime vinaigrette.
 Here in Southern Arizona, our famous Sonoran style Mexican food is often garnished with pickled red onions and Mexican limes.
-I've incorporated those flavors into this spicy potato salad tossed with a chili-lime vinaigrette.
+I've incorporated those flavors into my recipe for a spicy roasted potato salad tossed with a chili-lime vinaigrette.

 - Adjust oven rack to middle position and heat oven to 425 degrees.
 Toss potatoes and olive oil in medium bowl to coat; season generously with salt and pepper and toss again to blend.